-The 2019 edition of Lucca Film Festival and Europa Cinema will be held from 13th to 21th April.
-The first call for entries has already been published and it is now possible to apply for the 2019 international feature competition.
+The 2020 edition of Lucca Film Festival and Europa Cinema will be held from April 18 to 26 (The dates are provisional and they may be subject to change).
+The first call for entries has already been published and it is now possible to apply for the 2020 international feature competition.

 Since its creation, the festival has always been committed to promoting contemporary films.
 Therefore, directors from all over the world can submit their films to the competitive section of the festival through the dedicated call for entries.

-There are two categories: Best feature film prize (3000€), awarded by a jury of renowned guests from both the cinematographic and academic worlds; and Best feature film – university jury prize (awarded by an university jury).
+There are three awards: Best feature film prize (3000€), awarded by a jury of renowned guests from both the cinematographic and academic worlds; and Best feature film – university jury prize (awarded by an university jury), and Best feature film - Popular jury.

-A list of the selected films will be sent by mail or published on the festival’s website before 20th March 2019.
+A list of the selected films will be sent published on the festival’s website before March 27 2020.
 During the festival the films will be shown in the cinemas taking part in the event.

 The Lucca Film Festival and Europa Cinema, coordinated by Nicola Borrelli, is one of the key events organized and sponsored by the Fondazione Cassa di Risparmio di Lucca.